Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 We choose fields, rather than facets, for this task because 1) we don’t need to group and count by article titles or dates, 2) we don’t need a hierarchy, and 3) we don’t use these values to refine a query.
 All we need is to preconstruct string values and retrieve them (instead of computing them) at query time.
 ### 3.1.
 Configuring fields

-The simplest way to configure a field is to add a `<field>` element to the index file, as in:
+A field is configured by adding a `<field>` element to the index file, as in:

 ```xml
 <collection xmlns="http://exist-db.org/collection-config/1.0" xmlns:tei="http://www.tei-c.org/ns/1.0">